lucasbagge/nd00333_AZMLND_C2/starter_files/README.md

 ![](../screenshots/swagger-results.png)

-4) Consume endpoint: The model is deployed and we now need to consume it.
-For consuming the endpoing we use the given scropt endpoint.py where we can interact with the model and make predictions.
+4) Consume endpoint: The model is now deployed and we can interact with it.
+For doing that we use endpoint.py where we specify the web service and keys so we can send request to the model.
+When we send a request to the model we will recieve a prediction for the given data like is shown in the below picture.

 ### My output for endpoint.py

 ![](../screenshots/enpoint.png)

 5) Create, Publish and consume a pipeline: Pipelines is the process of automat the MLOps process.
-Here we build scripts that run everytime we want to consume the model.
-We want to publish it so other user can interact with it and consume it.
+Here we build a jupyter aml-pipelines-with-automated-machine-learning-step.ipynb where we create, publish. and consume the pipeline so we the user can interact with it.
+At first we show a create pipeline, the endpoint where people interact with it.
+For showing that we are running a pipeline though the mention ipynb script we have included seceral picture for this.

 ### Publied pipeline